 - I forgive myself for what I did when I was learning.

-- I recognise that sometimes the only way forward is to use trial and error and that is okay.
+- I recognise that sometimes the only way forward is trial and error, and that is okay.

 When self-doubt creeps in